 Small Town Security

-AMC announced that it has greenlit a new unscripted series, King of Arms, a look inside the raw and highly competitive world of American arm wrestling.
+AMC announced that it has greenlit a new unscripted series, Game of Arms, a look inside the raw and highly competitive world of American arm wrestling.
 The series hails from Matt Renner and Ethan Prochnik, Emmy Award-winning producers of Deadliest Catch, and Dan Ilani, a partner in Undertow Films, their recently-formed company.
-King of Arms will follow the members of five arm wrestling clubs, and their friends and families, as they hit the road and wager their rent money, reputations and even their relationships in pursuit of victory.
+Game of Arms will follow the members of five arm wrestling clubs, and their friends and families, as they hit the road and wager their rent money, reputations and even their relationships in pursuit of victory.
 The 10-episode, one-hour series will premiere in the first quarter of next year, timed to the second half of the fourth season of The Walking Dead.

 The network also announced that it was renewing its unique and acclaimed series Small Town Security for a third season.
 Small Town Security will air with the previously announced second season of Freakshow in the second quarter of 2014.